iluvjava/Silly_Python_Stuff/ml_related/tensor_flow/readme.md

   * It appears by the end output side of the neuro-net where it predicts the probability of a output for a certain classification results.

+* Epoch: A full training pass over the entire dataset such that each example has been seen once.
+Thus, an epoch represtnes N/(batch size) training iterations, where N is the total number of examples.
+  * (BatchSize)*Epochs = N
+  * Note: Batchsize is an random sampling of the training dataset.

  ## TF on a high level